 Geckobrands Waterproof 30L Backpack

 Though it’s not intended for full submersion, Geckobrands’ 30-liter backpack is otherwise fully waterproof as long as you tightly roll down the top at least three times before buckling.
-This dry bag backpack makes a handy companion on outdoor adventures, with sturdy chest and waist straps to help you balance the load when the bag is full.
-There are four carabiner spots on each shoulder strap as well as two bungee cords to let you attach extra gear.
+This dry bag backpack makes a handy companion on outdoor adventures, with padded shoulder straps that are comfortable to wear.
+The bag weighs just 0.6 pounds and folds up small when not in use.

 More from SmarterTravel: